apollo

 Severe

-How does the drug interact with Palonosar Injection 1's:
+How does the drug interact with Palonosar Injection:

 How to manage the interaction:

-Although taking clomipramine and Palonosar Injection 1's together can cause an interaction, it can be taken if your doctor has suggested it.
-However, if you have sudden dizziness, lightheadedness, fainting, confusion, hallucination, fits, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, pain in the muscles, or stiffness, incoordination, stomach cramps, nausea, vomiting, and diarrhea, or fast or rapid heartbeats during therapy, consult the doctor.
+Co-administration of linezolid along with Palonosar Injection can lead to an interaction, it can be taken if recommended by a doctor.
+However, if you experience symptoms such as confusion, hallucination, seizure, extreme changes in blood pressure, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, muscle spasm or stiffness, incoordination, stomach pain, nausea, vomiting, and diarrhea, consult the doctor.
+Do not discontinue any medications without consulting a doctor.

 PalonosetronAmiodarone